WORKSHOPS4GIRLS

 Perhaps they volunteered at a beach cleanup?

-The Journeys and Highest Awards challenge Girl Scouts to use critical thinking skills to identify the root causes of community issues.
-Take Action Projects must address these root issues with long term solutions, helping the community through direct action, education and advocacy.
+The Journeys, Take Action Awards and Highest Awards (Bronze, Silver & Gold) fall under the category of Take Action projects that encourage Girl Scouts to employ critical thinking skills to identify the root causes of community issues.
+Take Action Projects address these root issues with long term solutions, helping the community through direct action, education and advocacy.

 Picture